-The 9415-3 WREN interface consists of a 34-pin command interface cable and a 20-pin data interface cable.
-The 34-pin command interface is designed to allow daisy-chained or radial connections to 9415-3 WREN and 9409 FDDs.
+The 9415-3 WREN Interface consists of a 34-pin command interface cable and a 20-pin data interface cable.
+The 34-pin command interface is designed to allow daisychained or radial connections to 9415-3 WREN and 9409 FDDs.

 Thus, the 34-pin 9415-3 command interface cable contains functionally and electrically compatible signals to a 9409; however, due to different step rates, access time, and data transfer rates, the timing relationships of the individual signals may vary.
 The 20-pin radial data interface cable is unique to the 9415-3 and is based on differential NRZ data plus clocks to meet electrical requirements for a 4.84 MHz data rate.

-The 9415-3 WREN interface is also designed to be easily adapted to the 9410-3 FINCH interface via an In-Line cable passive adapter which is available from CDC as an accessory.
+The 9415-3 WREN interface is also designed to be easily adapted to the 9410-3 FINCH interface via an In-Line passive cable adapter which is available from CDC as an accessory.

-The disk and actuator chamber is environmentally sealed.
-Air is recirculated within the disk/actuator chamber and passes through an absolute filter to ensure the maintenance of a contamination free disk/actuator environment.
+The Head, Disk and Actuator chamber (HDA) is environmentally sealed.
+Air is recirculated within the disk/actuator chamber and passes through an absolute filter to ensure the maintenance of a contamination-free disk/actuator environment.

-Refer to Figure 2 for an exploded view of the 9415-3 WREN.
-NEVER disassemble the WREN.
+Refer to Figure 2 for an exploded view of the 9415-3.
+NEVER disassemble the WREN HDA.
 This exploded view is for information only.
 Servicing items in the upper sealed environmental enclosure (heads, media, actuator, etc.) requires special facilities.
 Only the printed circuit boards external to the sealed area may be replaced without special facilities.
+Any disassembly of this type should be in accordance with the Hardware Maintenance Manual.